ljpengelen/vertx-error-and-failure-handlers/README.md

 # Error and failure handlers in Vert.x applications

-This is collection of tests that demonstrates how error handlers and failure handlers can be used with Vert.x.
+This is a collection of tests that demonstrates how error handlers and failure handlers can be used with Vert.x.